 Rights to Access Information – ‘Subject Access Requests’

-Any person who wishes to exercise this right, making a Subject Access Request, (SAR) should make their request in writing to the DPO.
+Any person who wishes to exercise this right by making a Subject Access Request (SAR) should make their request in writing to the DPO.

 The receipt of a SAR will be acknowledged by UMi.
-The Data Protection Officer may require documents from the individual to establish his/her identity and confirm his/her address as well as details as to where they believe the requested information is held.
+The DPO may require documents from the individual to establish his/her identity and confirm his/her address as well as details as to where they believe the requested information is held.

 Publication of Company Information

-Information that is already in the public domain is exempt from the conditions imposed by the Data Protection Act 1998.
+Information that is already in the public domain is exempt from the conditions imposed by the DPA.

 The following information relating to persons associated with UMi is deemed to be in the public domain:

 - names of all members of the boards of the companies within UMi.